Topics Meeting of Code Administration Managers and Practitioners for FY2022

 Michiaki Furue, Chief, Monitoring, Guidance and Narcotics Control Division, Pharmaceuticals and Public Health Bureau, Ministry of Health, Labour and Welfare

-In addition, as a summary of the surveillance project in FY2021, Mr. Furue discussed the main results, requests to pharmaceutical companies and industry associations, and future issues.
-As a request to pharmaceutical companies and industry associations, he stated that the lack of timely and appropriate provision of information needed by medical professionals is a problem in itself, and that they should conduct sales information provision activities so as not to impede medical treatment.
+In addition, as a summary of the surveillance project in FY2021, we provided Explanation of the main results, requests to pharmaceutical companies and industry associations, and future tasks.
+As a request to pharmaceutical companies and industry associations, he stated that it is a problem that information needed by medical professionals is not provided in a timely and appropriate manner, and that they should conduct sales information provision activities so as not to impede medical treatment.
 He also explained that MRs should be trained as an organization, that compliance should be further enforced, and that pharmaceutical companies themselves should confirm the content of slides and other information provided to medical professionals at company-sponsored seminars to ensure that such activities do not lead to inappropriate provision of sales information.

-Tokuo Tanaka, then Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation in the meeting by code administration managers and code practitioners, and thanked Mr. Furue, the speaker of the special lecture.
+Mr. Tokuo Tanaka, then Executive Director of the JPMA, expressed his appreciation for the participation in the meeting by code administration managers and code practitioners, and thanked Mr. Furue, the speaker of the special lecture, for his presentation.

 He also thanked Mr. Furue, the special lecturer, for his presentation.
-He then stated that the project to monitor sales information provision activities has already been in place for seven years, and that it is necessary to promptly stop any inappropriate activities by having MRs act as if all the doctors in front of them are monitors, and by posting the direct contact information of the sponsoring pharmaceutical company at the end of slides used at lectures and information meetings, etc. He also stated that it is necessary to stop any inappropriate activities as soon as they occur.
+He then stated that the project to monitor sales information provision activities has already been in place for seven years, and that MRs should act as if all the doctors in front of them were monitors, and that any inappropriate activities should be stopped immediately by posting the direct contact information of the sponsoring pharmaceutical company at the end of slides used at lectures and information meetings, etc. He also stated that it is necessary to stop any inappropriate activities as soon as they occur.
 Furthermore, he asked member companies to politely explain to those who play a role in the lectures that, from the pharmaceutical companies' point of view, the lectures are for promoting proper use of drugs when requesting lectures.

 Finally, he thanked the members for allowing him to serve in his current position since 2013.
-He concluded his message by saying that he hopes that from now on he will lead the company cheerfully with a focus on the compliance department, including code management officers and practical affairs officers; that he hopes MRs will be educated to demonstrate ethics in the field; and that the industry will continue to be transparent and trustworthy, rather than just thinking that it is good enough for their own company.
+He concluded his message by saying that he hopes that from now on he will lead the company cheerfully with a focus on the compliance department, including code management officers and practical affairs officers; that he hopes MRs will be educated to demonstrate ethics in the field; and that the industry will continue to be transparent and trustworthy, rather than just being good enough for their own companies.
 He concluded his message by saying that he hopes the industry will continue to be transparent and trustworthy.

-( Momoko Mori, Practice Committee Member, Code Compliance Promotion Committee)
+( Momoko Mori, Practice Member, Code Compliance Committee)

 Share this page